Art/Aesthetics

 “Of course, looking at the valuable aspects of aesthetic experience and the appreciation (and observation) of art does not necessarily entail a romanticization of art and aesthetic experience.
 Experiences can be aesthetic while being also disturbing and disagreeable.
 Experience of nature (sublime and beautiful), sex, relationships, all contain within them the seeds for profound and transformative experiences in life because they provide excellent opportunities to discover, express and perceive those aspects of reality which lie at the root of our existence and ultimately make life valuable and joyful (though also sometimes painful).

 However, the experience of these realities depends also on our perceptual powers, discipline, and choices.
 We make the world with our thoughts.
 For example, your perception of a beautiful sunrise or a particular person may be quite different from my perception of that sunrise or person.14 If we recognize this mental flexibility and freedom, we can then attempt to transform all perceptions into valuable and beneficial ones, no matter how harmful or averse they might initially appear to us.
-In this way, Kant’s insistence that aesthetic judgment involves the ‘‘free play’’ of the mind can be fruitfully combined with the Buddhist perspective that the joy experienced from such freedom, far from being a mere matter of sensual satisfaction, reflects the joyful state of the true nature of mind; in its unadorned, pristine, brilliant awareness.”
+In this way, Kant’s insistence that aesthetic judgment involves the ‘‘free play’’ of the mind can be fruitfully combined with the Buddhist perspective that the joy experienced from such freedom, far from being a mere matter of sensual satisfaction, reflects the joyful state of the true nature of mind; in its unadorned, pristine, brilliant awareness.” —Excerpt from ‘Contemplating the Undefinable’ in Aesthetic Experience (Routledge, 2007)

 ARTICLES AND RESEARCH